 Paramedics & Ambulance Staff

 All of our Paramedics are registered with the Health and Care Professions Council (HCPC) and have frontline experience delivering care for health services.
 For peace of mind, you can check the registration of any of our Paramedics by searching the UK register here.
-Paramedics will have qualified with either an IHCD award, university diploma or a Bachelor’s degree in Paramedic Science following a rigorous programme of study.
+Paramedics will have qualified with either an IHCD award, university diploma or a Bachelor’s degree in Paramedic Science following a rigorous programme of study and practical assessment.

 Institute of Health and Care Development qualifications have been the industry standard for Ambulance Technicians for many years.
 However, as new qualifications have been introduced, Ambulance Scotland only use Technicians who hold a Level 4 Ambulance qualification or IHCD award.